 Where did you get your chili pepper curtains?
 Am looking for some.

 A person after my own heart.
 I have a decent hot sauce collection and I too have a chili pepper motif.
-I painted my kitchen with "Lousiana Hot Sauce" coloured paint.
-That is the actual name.
-It's a earthy red colour.
-Gorgeous.

 To find the right shade of green to complement your red use a color wheel then try to match up the paint -Bettie